CIC Directors: Requirements, Pay & Duties

 Yes.
 Unlike charity trustees, CIC directors can be paid for their work.

 This is one of the main advantages of CICs over charities.
+For a detailed breakdown of payment methods, see our guide to CIC director pay.

 Key points about director pay: